facelessuser/ColorHelper/docs/src/markdown/usage.md

 also mix colors in the provided space.
 If no space is specified, the color space of the first color is used for mixing and output.

-If percents are defined, they must add up to 100%, if they do not, they will be scaled.
+If percents are defined, they must add up to 100%, if they do not, they will be normalized.
 If only a single percent is defined, the other color will use 1 - percent.

 The tool can be launched from the quick panel (if a color is selected), from the info panel, or even the color picker.